productml/blurr/README.md

 # How is Blurr different from Spark/Kafka?

-Blurr is a __data transform definition__, it does not store any data.
+Blurr is a __data transform definition__. *(Technically - the DTC contains the definition, or descriptor)*

-The idea is to define data transformations in Blurr, and these data transformations can execute on any stream processor like Spark or Kafka.
+Blurr is processor-agnostic, so DTCs can be run by stream processors like Spark or Kafka.
 Because real world infrastructure is extremely diverse, Blurr is designed to run on virtually any infrastructure stack.

 # Table of contents